Professional wrestling aerial techniques: Falling Thesz press

 Sitting on the top turnbuckle, the attacking wrestler rests both feet with spread legs on the second ropes waiting for an incoming opponent, then jumps forward through springboarding to sit on the opponent's midsection as in a standing Thesz press.

 Shooting star press

 A technique invented by Jushin Thunder Liger.
 The wrestler jumps forward from an elevated position and presses their knees to their own chest, executes a backflip and lands on the opponent as if performing a body press.
 This move was used by Brock Lesnar and is Matt Sydal's finisher, but was popularized by Billy Kidman in WCW.
 The move was previously banned in WWE in 2005 for safety reasons, as the move can easily be botched and cause serious injuries, much like the piledriver.
-Mark Andrews of NXT UK uses this as a high-flying move called "Fall to pieces".
+Mark Andrews of Total Nonstop Action Wrestling (TNA) uses this as a high-flying move called Fall to Pieces.

 Corkscrew shooting star press

 This move sees a wrestler jump forward while twisting 360° and performing a backflip.
 This move is used and has been popularized by PAC who called it the Red Arrow, and later the Black Arrow.
 It is also known for being used by Will Ospreay and Komander.